MS-Human-700

 Key Contributions:

-• Full-body human musculoskeletal model with 700+ muscles for simulation
+• Full-body human musculoskeletal model with 700+ muscles for simulation.

-• Validation with real human locomotion data
+• Validation with real-world human locomotion data.

 DynSyn: Dynamical Synergistic Representation for Efficient Learning and Control in Overactuated Embodied Systems